MarcoStb1993/robot_statemachine/rsm_core/README.md

 ### Launch simulation

-To demonstrate the RSM and get used to it's controls, the [RSM additions package](../rsm_additions#rsm-additions) offers two launch files that start a simulation including a complete robot and environment to start right away.
+To demonstrate the RSM and get used to it's controls, the [RSM additions package](../rsm_additions#rsm-additions) offers three launch files that start a simulation including a complete robot and environment to start right away.

-The first simulation uses the 3D [Gazebo](http://gazebosim.org/) simulator which has to be [installed](http://gazebosim.org/tutorials?cat=install) before (If you have installed ROS with `ros-melodic-desktop-full`, it is already included).
-Furthermore, it depends on the [husky simulator package](http://wiki.ros.org/husky_simulator) which includes the robot to be simulated.
-The second simulation depends on the [stdr simulator package](http://wiki.ros.org/stdr_simulator) which is solely in 2D and offers a much less CPU-intensive alternative to Gazebo.
+The first two simulations use the 3D [Gazebo](http://gazebosim.org/) simulator which has to be [installed](http://gazebosim.org/tutorials?cat=install) before (If you have installed ROS with `ros-melodic-desktop-full`, it is already included).

+If you want to simulate a [TurtleBot3 Burger](https://emanual.robotis.com/docs/en/platform/turtlebot3/overview), your system requires the following two meta-packages: [turtlebot3](http://wiki.ros.org/turtlebot3) and [turtlebot3_simulations](http://wiki.ros.org/turtlebot3_simulations).
+The [Clearpath Robotics Husky](https://clearpathrobotics.com/husky-unmanned-ground-vehicle-robot/) simulation depends on the [husky simulator package](http://wiki.ros.org/husky_simulator) which includes the robot to be simulated.
+Both TurtleBot3 and Husky had their URDFs customized to add a front-facing simulated RealSense depth camera.
+For the Husky it comes on an arch with a swivelling joint as a mount.
+Therefore, when running the exploration, the Mapping State actually moves the camera around to increase the perceived area.

+The third simulation depends on the [stdr simulator package](http://wiki.ros.org/stdr_simulator) which is solely in 2D and offers a much less CPU-intensive alternative to Gazebo.
 If your machine is not very powerful or you just want to have a quick peek at what the RSM has to offer, stick with the stdr simulator.
-Screenshots from both simulations can be seen below, [Gazebo](http://gazebosim.org/) first and [stdr simulator](http://wiki.ros.org/stdr_simulator) last, the simulation on the left and RViz on the right.
+Screenshots from two simulations can be seen below, [Gazebo](http://gazebosim.org/) first and [stdr simulator](http://wiki.ros.org/stdr_simulator) last, the simulation on the left and RViz on the right.

 ![Simulations](../images/simulations.png)

-Both simulations use the plugins implemented in [RSM additions](../rsm_additions#rsm-additions) which need the following packages to be installed:
+All simulations use the plugins implemented in [RSM additions](../rsm_additions#rsm-additions) which need the following packages to be installed:
 * [gmapping](http://wiki.ros.org/gmapping) for SLAM
 * [ROS navigation stack](http://wiki.ros.org/navigation) for the [Navigation State](../rsm_additions#navigation-state)
 * [explore lite](http://wiki.ros.org/explore_lite) for the [Calculate Goal State](../rsm_additions#calculate-goal-state)